awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 + Install all operating system and application updates on the WorkSpace\.
 + Delete cached data from the WorkSpace that shouldn't be included in the bundle \(for example, browser history, cached files, and browser cookies\)\.
 + Delete configuration settings from the WorkSpace that shouldn't be included in the bundle \(for example, email profiles\)\.
++ Switch to Dynamic IP Address settings using DHCP\.

 **To create a custom bundle**